pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 Interoperability protocols are key to making these diverse parts work together.
 Before such protocols, integrating new models or tools required custom-built solutions.
 Protocols like Anthropic's Model Context Protocol (MCP) provide a common language for all components to communicate.

 With standardized protocols like MCP, adding a new model or replacing an outdated tool becomes straightforward.
 These protocols reduce friction, allowing developers to innovate and reduce reliance on exclusive integrations.
-Although MCP is Anthropic-centered for now, we anticipate more interoperability frameworks like this to emerge in the future.
+Although MCP is Anthropic-centered, we anticipate more interoperability frameworks like this to emerge in the future.

 ### The Rise of Marketplaces and Ecosystems